Arkueid/lpk2moc3/README.md

 * Convert .ogg audios to single-channeled .wav files
 * Recount the values of "CurveCount", "TotalPointCount" and "TotalSegmentCount" in *.motion3.json
 * Link hit areas with motion group names
+* Ffmpeg is needed either in the same dir with main.py or in the system PATH